KygoSkyrus/skychat/NOTES.md

 - u can try  a techy UI with matt or sharp balck clr , can combinate it with red or yellow  or purple like the old one
 - scroll down is not working
 - all the parts like sidebar, chathead etc can go to deifferent component
+- when connection who is deleted texts again than he is not shown in req listb dynamicaaly,, i dont think req list is working in real time
 # Todo
 - when sqwitcinh between users or interfaces in chat body,, add animation like slide in up down when iterface is changed
 - add a search icon next to user serch input